IHE/ITI.PCF/README.md

 These seem to be possible with Consent resource in R4, but not clear they are priority or even possible.

-* Use of Consent besides Privacy (consent to treat, advanced directives)
+- Use of Consent besides Privacy (consent to treat, advanced directives)
-* .action -- this is not well enough defined in Consent
+- .action -- this is not well enough defined in Consent
-* applied obligations or refrains -- no clear place where these go in Consent
+- applied obligations or refrains -- no clear place where these go in Consent
-* .class -- this is not well enough defined in Consent
+- .class -- this is not well enough defined in Consent
-* data related to an identified data resource (e.g. all data related to this Encounter)
+- data related to an identified data resource (e.g. all data related to this Encounter)
-* use of types of Resources -- not clear how this is useful (e.g. all Observations but not other types of Resources)
+- use of types of Resources -- not clear how this is useful (e.g. all Observations but not other types of Resources)
-* Consent enforcement within an organization.
+- Consent enforcement within an organization.
 We focus on Cross-Enterprise/Community access.
-* Use of FHIR Consent for XDS/XCA environments
+- Use of FHIR Consent for XDS/XCA environments
+- Use-case where the patient revoking authorized access is expected to also stop all downstream disclosures that were originally authorized.
+Thus only supporting authorization decisions at the time the data request is made with no ramifications placed upon the data released and no ability to recind what was authorized.

 ## Multi-Generation Plan?

 I suspect that everyone sees a different scope to this general problem.
 Consent is often very complex as one digs deeper.
 So I present a plan of attack that starts with a well defined "Community", the MHDS community; and a well defined object-to-be-controlled, the document.

 1. MHDS -- The Central MHDS Document Registry enforcing Consents, just controlling Document Consumer actor.
 I think this will need to call upon the new SeR to provide tokens that a distributed repository would be expected to enforce.
 Note that Consent would be recorded in the central FHIR server (adding a Consent Registry actor), there would not be a distributed Consent Registry.
 Likely one Consent per patient with rules for the whole Community.
 2. MHDS + mXDE/QEDm -- adding access rules around resources derived from Documents